idvorkin/idvorkin.github.io/_d/sublime.md

 - Apathy - See, but don't care about the thing
 <div> </div>

-Some formal practicees
+Some formal practices

 **FP: Attending to the joy of loving-kindness**

-- 1m: Bring to mind someone for whom you can feel loving kindness
+- 1m: Bring to mind someone for whom you can feel loving-kindness
-  - See if loving kindness arise
+  - See if loving-kindness arises
   - If it does, focus on it.
 - Repeat for 3 reps
 - Feel free to change sets and reps